Parenthood and Procreation

 A parent is someone with weighty rights and responsibilities regarding a given child.
 Parents usually have decision-making rights over most areas of their child’s life and rights to exclude others from making such decisions.
 So long as parents fulfill requirements to nourish, educate, and provide healthcare for their children, they may make many decisions over how and what their child eats, dresses, plays, studies, and with whom he or she interacts.
 Section 5 surveys controversies regarding the content of these rights and responsibilities.

 Biological parents are commonly distinguished from social parents, who rear the child and are socially perceived as responsible for it.
 Adoptive parents, or parents who rear children created with donated gametes and gestated by a third party, are social, but not biological, parents.
-(Biological parents need not be social parents, as biological parents give up children for adoption, donate gametes, or work as gestational mothers.)
+(Biological parents need not be social parents, as biological parents give up children for adoption, donate gametes, or work as gestational parents.)
 The category of social parent presents borderline cases when a given community does not socially recognize those rearing a child as parents.
-This might occur with a mother's unmarried partner, two friends rearing children together, other relatives like grandparents rearing the child, or when a community participates in child-rearing.
+This might occur with a mother’s unmarried partner, two friends rearing children together, other relatives like grandparents rearing the child, or when a community participates in child-rearing.
 Legal and moral criteria for the acquisition of parental rights and responsibilities should clearly designate whom society should recognize as having them.

 The interrelation of legal, moral, social, and biological parenthood depends on the particular moral theory of how one becomes a parent.
 For example, on a genetic account, biology determines moral parental status, whereas on an intentional account, biology will be less morally salient.
 Section 4 reviews these theories.